ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/python.md

 ---
-title: Python
+title: "Python"
 quadrant: languages-and-frameworks
 ring: adopt
----
+description: |
   [Python](https://www.python.org) is a general-purpose interpreted programming language.
 It has an emphasis on readability and is considered an easier language to learning programming concepts as the code can be executed directly without a compilation step.
 It regularly features in the top 5 programming languages used by developers around the world.

+---

 It is ubiquitous within the scientific computing arena where performance is also a critical factor.
 Many libraries have been written in system languages wrapped